 For her prodigious output and fearlessness in choosing highly controversial topics for her films Ann has won countless awards both in Hong Kong and internationally.

 Her genres are truly diverse including TV dramas, documentaries, thrillers, ghost stories, comedy, semi-autobiographical material and romance.
 She most certainly does not seek to avoid controversial topics as her films deal with such issues as Vietnamese refugees, the isolation of the elderly, senile dementia, single mothers, student teacher romance and lesbian relationships.
 Many of her films also involve themes relating to emigration and cultural displacement which are, of course, highly relevant to Hong Kong people.
 In her works she has depicted the daily lives of ordinary people, showing a remarkable depth of sensitivity and compassion and a powerful sense of history.
 She has revealed the human face of Hong Kong without glamour or pretentiousness.

-For her work Ann was deservedly awarded an MBE in 1997.
+For her work Ann was deservedly awarded an Member of the Order of the British Empire (MBE) in 1997.
 She was given an Honorary Fellowship by this University in 2001 and has received honorary degrees from the Hong Kong Institute of Education and the Open University of Hong Kong.

 Ann has made an indelible impression on her audiences through the social relevance of the themes she has tackled, the variety of genres in which she has worked, her bravery in tackling controversial themes, her deep sensitivity for the issues involved and the sheer excellence of her directing.